BachiLi/yamcr/README.md

 yamcr
 =====

-Yamcr stands for "Yet Another Monte Carlo Renderer", and is a physically-based renderer which serves its purpose for experimenting with different rendering algorithms.
+Yamcr stands for "Yet Another Monte Carlo Renderer", and is a physically-based renderer which serves its purpose of experimenting with different rendering algorithms.
 More details coming soon.

 Current render